SemanticMediaWiki/SemanticCite/docs/04-scite.md

-Authors (e.g. `Einstein, Albert and Podolsky, Boris and Rosen, Nathan`) will be split into an author list of natural representations (`Albert Einstein` etc.) while the original annotation text is still available using the hidden `bibtex-author` parameter.
+Authors (e.g. `Einstein, Albert and Podolsky, Boris and Rosen, Nathan`) will be split into an author list of natural representations (`Albert Einstein` etc.) while the original annotation string is still available using the hidden `bibtex-author` parameter.

 ```
 {{#scite: